feymartynov/janus-app/README.md

 * Plugin handles' core C state is not mixed together with plugin's Rust state.
 * All the C stuff lives in the main plugin thread.
 Other plugin's threads may operate safely and call callbacks in a safe way.
 * [Serde](https://github.com/serde-rs/serde) library is being used for (de)serialization within the plugin.
+* Unit testing is possible for plugins because they aren't coupled to C code.

 ## Example plugin